-At least 120 days before the contract anniversary date, HUD recommends that the owner submit the OCAF rent adjustment worksheet (Form HUD-9625) to the PHA administering the PBV assistance (or the independent entity).
-The PHA will validate the data on the form and determine whether the rent exceeds the reasonable rent charged for comparable unassisted units in the private market, in accordance with 24 CFR 983.303.
-If rents would be unreasonable following application of the requested OCAF, then the rent can only be increased up to the reasonable rent.
-The approved rent adjustment will go into effect and the new rents to owner will take effect on the date of the contract anniversary.
+The owner will request a contract rent adjustment from the PHA who administers the contract within 120 days, but no less than 60 days, prior to the HAP contract anniversary date by submitting a completed OCAF rent adjustment worksheets (Form HUD-9624).
+The independent entity will validate the data on the form and determine whether the rent exceeds the reasonable rent charged for comparable unassisted units in the private market, in accordance with 24 CFR 983.303.
+If rents would be unreasonable following application of the requested OCAF, then the rent will only be increased up to the reasonable rent.
+The independent entity will notify the PHA who administers the contract in writing of the results of its review of the rent adjustment request.
+The PHA who administers the contract will retain a copy of the worksheet and any other records necessary to demonstrate how the OCAF was used to make rent adjustments for audit purposes.
+The approved rent adjustment will go into effect via written notice from the PHA that administers the project of the owner.
+This notice will constitute an amendment to the rents specified on Exhibit A of the RAD PBV HAP contract.
+The new rents to owner will take effect on the date of the contract anniversary.